radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/01-monitoring.md

 [Monitoring.bat](#monitoring-and-alerts-from-the-command-line) (monitoring.sh on Unix), consolidates the monitoring abilities of the legacy scripts: memoryMonitoring, ldapBackendMonitoring, connectionMonitoring, dbBackendMonitoring, checkDataSources, and diskSpaceMonitoring.

 The legacy monitoring scripts can still be used and are in the <RLI_HOME>/bin/advanced directory.
 However, the default target log output for these scripts has changed (if you use -v true and want the output to log to a file) because the rli.log has been deprecated.
 Refer to the description of the -v argument for details.

 These scripts must run on the same machine as the RadiantOne service.
 Each is described in more details below.

-><span style="color:red">**IMPORTANT NOTE – when deploying RadiantOne in a cluster, the scripts must run on each cluster node that you want to monitor.**
+>[!warning] When deploying RadiantOne in a cluster, the scripts must run on each cluster node that you want to monitor.

 ##### Memory Monitor